 Grab a knife and some Napa cabbage and let’s cut right to it.
 See what I did there?Print

-Asian Southwest Fusion EASY Kimchi Recipe (Paleo, Vegan Friendly)
+Asian Southwest Fusion Easy Kimchi Recipe

-For the Veggie Base
+For the Veggie Base:

-- 1 head of Nappa cabbage (asian)
+- 1 head of Napa cabbage (Asian)

-the extra fusion ingredients and asian spices to blend
+Fusion ingredients and Asian spices to blend:

-- 1/4 c red onion
+- ¼ cup red onion

 - 5 garlic cloves peeled

-- 1–2 tsp fresh grated ginger
+- 1–2 teaspoons fresh grated ginger

 - Cover in a bowl and set aside.
-Let sit at room temperature until cabbage is wilted, at least 2 hour and up to 12.
-It should release about 1/4 to 1/2 cup liquid.
+Let sit at room temperature until cabbage is wilted, at least 2 hours and up to 12.
+It should release about ¼ to ½ cup liquid.